Virtual restaurant

-A virtual restaurant, also known as a ghost kitchen or dark kitchen, is a food service business that serves customers exclusively by delivery and pick up based on phone and online ordering.
-It is a separate food vendor entity that operates out of an existing restaurant's kitchen.
-By not having a full-service restaurant premise with a storefront and dining room, virtual restaurants can economize by occupying cheaper real estate.
+A virtual restaurant, also known as a ghost kitchen, cloud kitchen or dark kitchen, is a food service business that serves customers exclusively by delivery and pick-up based on phone and online ordering.
+Virtual restaurants are stand-alone businesses that either operate out of an existing restaurant's kitchen or from a separate kitchen set-up away from a restaurant.
+By not having a full-service restaurant with a storefront and dining room, virtual restaurants can economize by occupying cheaper real estate.
 The reduced space lowers overall overhead and operational costs, thus yielding higher profit margins, as the price of the food provided is typically not changed.
-The ghost kitchen's lack of a retail presence allows for multiple restaurants and brands to buy into it.
+The virtual restaurant's single kitchen format allows for multiple brands to share kitchen space.

 Background

+Rebel Foods pioneered the cloud kitchen business, launching its first cloud kitchen in 2015 and converting to an exclusively cloud-kitchen model in 2016.

+With the rise of urbanization and an increasingly busy lifestyle, the demand for food delivery services in the United States has surged, resulting in a shift from traditional dining experiences to ordering food online.
 Virtual restaurants gained significant notice during the COVID-19 pandemic in 2020, when many restaurants were either completely idled due to restrictions on public dining, or curtailed significantly as very low numbers of patrons were permitted to be served on-premises even as the situation recovered.
 At the same time, demand for home delivery of food expanded as people were required to stay at home.
 Ghost kitchens helped brick-and-mortar restaurants recoup their losses and minimize employee layoffs by allowing them to prepare food for multiple brands and keep themselves in business.

 Virtual restaurants are set up within existing restaurants, allowing businesses to cut costs by sharing space.
 Virtual restaurants also save money by avoiding dine-in service through reliance on delivery service.
 Virtual restaurants rely on their own delivery drivers or third-party delivery apps such as Grubhub, Uber Eats, Postmates and DoorDash to deliver food to customers.

 A typical virtual restaurant location is able to accommodate the preparation of several different types of cuisines.
 The strategy of having multiple brands and cuisines can target a broader range of customers.
 Food can be prepared by specialty chefs or any range of cooks.
-Virtual restaurants are intended for people looking for culinary foods and convenience, often locally or close to them.
+Virtual restaurants are intended for people looking for professionally cooked food with the convenience of local delivery.

 Function

-The lack of a physical brand allows companies to experiment with new menus, brands, and concepts with ease and low risk.
+The lack of a physical customer service location allows companies to experiment with new menus, brands, and concepts with ease and low risk.
 Menus can be adjusted to match current trends or target multiple demographics with a variety of cuisines.
 The online nature of ghost kitchens makes it possible for virtual restaurants to track customer data and analytics through the food ordering process and make data-driven decisions.
 They can track the popularity of items, wait times, and customer feedback via ratings and adjust their menus accordingly.